-Sony has just presented the Xperia Z2, the successor – or rather, mild improvement – to the Xperia Z1 flagship, and I’ve had a chance to do a quick hands-on.
+Sony has just presented the Xperia Z2, the successor – or rather, mild improvement – to the Xperia Z1 flagship, and this is our Xperia Z2 review.
 As soon as you see the Z2 you’ll feel like you’re in familiar territory, and indeed you are.
 The Z2 looks an awful lot like the Z1 and follows the same Omnibalance design language to a tee.
 The experience is very similar too, so you won’t be seeing any major departures from what worked with the Z1.
 In this case, the Z2 really feels like an incremental improvement to the Z1 in many ways, with just a few eye-catching additions like 4K video and noise cancelling technology.

 Design and Manufacture